splunk/f1-simulator/docs/event_guide/host_laptop.md

-# Windows Laptop Collector Configuration
+# Macbook Laptop Collector Configuration

 1. Laptop must be a Windows based PC with an ethernet connection and a wifi connection.
     1. 1 ethernet connection with outside internet connectivity will suffice too